DNACENSolutions/dnac_ansible_workflows/README.md

 # Create your inventory
 ## Inventory:
-This folder contains inventory file for your dev, lab, sandbox or production env which will be utilised by swim playbooks.
+This folder contains inventory file for your dev, lab, sandbox or production env which will be utilized by swim playbooks.

 Create your inventory file in below template format to utilize the swim playbooks.